-The reliability and validity of rating scales used for FEES should be well understood prior to implementation in clinical and research practices.
-Preliminary data demonstrate that VASES yields adequate intra- and interrater reliability among novice clinicians (Curtis et al., 2021).
+The reliability and validity of rating scales used for FEES should be well-understood prior to implementation in clinical and research practices.
+Preliminary data demonstrates that VASES yields adequate intra- and inter-rater reliability amongst novice clinicians (Curtis et al., 2021).
 However, the validity of VASES has not yet been established.
-Criterion validity is established by comparing a new scale (i.e., VASES in this case) to other previously validated criterionreferenced scales (Mokkink et al., 2010).
-Two such validated FEES rating scales include the Yale Pharyngeal Residue Severity Rating Scale (YPRSRS; Neubauer et al., 2015) and the Boston Residue and Clearance Scale (BRACS; Kaneoka et al., 2014).
+Criterion validity is established by comparing a new scale (i.e., VASES in this case) to other previously validated criterion-referenced scales (Mokkink et al., 2010).
+Two such validated FEES rating scales include the Yale Pharyngeal Residue Severity Rating Scale (YPRSRS) and the Boston Residue and Clearance Scale (BRACS).